 The 802.1Q main port supports inbound traffic (tagged traffic) and inbound traffic (unlabeled traffic).
 Labeled traffic refers to traffic with a 4-byte label placed in the original Ethernet frame header, indicating the VLAN to which the frame belongs.
 The 802.1Q main port places unlabeled traffic on the local VLAN, which is VLAN 1 by default.

-It is recommended that you configure this virtual network type as a type that is not used independently of VLAN 1 and others.
+You should configure this virtual network type as one not used independently of VLAN 1 and others.

 Any VLAN configured to access the management features of a key.
 VLAN 1 is the management VLAN by default.
-To create this structure, an IP address and a subnet mask are assigned to the virtual switch interface (SVI) of the VLAN, which allows the switch to be managed using HTTP, Telnet, SSH or SNMP.
+To create this structure, an IP address and a subnet mask are assigned to the VLAN’s virtual switch interface (SVI), which allows the switch to be managed using HTTP, Telnet, SSH, or SNMP.
 Because VLAN 1 is set by default in the factory configuration of a Cisco switch, it is not an appropriate choice for management.

 In the past, the management of Cisco Switch 2960 was the only active SVI.
 For Cisco IOS 15.x versions for Catalyst 2960 series switches, it is possible to have multiple active SVIs.
 With Cisco IOS 15.x, the specific active SVI assigned for remote management must be registered.
-In theory, a switch can have multiple management VLANs, while increasing exposure to network attacks.
+Theoretically, a switch can have numerous management VLANs while increasing exposure to network attacks.

 1. What is Packet Tracer